cudoventures/cudos-docs/docs/learn/concepts/wallets/keplr-create.md

 Your Keplr account is now created.

-3. Add the Cudos chain to your Keplr.
+3. Add the CUDOS chain to your Keplr.
-  * To add the mainnet chain id to your wallet, navigate to the [Cudos dashboard](https://dashboard.cudos.org/) and connect your Keplr.
+  * To add the mainnet chain id to your wallet, navigate to the [CUDOS dashboard](https://dashboard.cudos.org/) and connect your Keplr.
   * Approve the transaction to add the chain to your wallet.
   * Open your Keplr wallet, open the burger menu in the top-left corner and open the **Manage Chain Visibility** page.
-  * Search for the Cudos chain in the list and tick its respective box to make it visible in the wallet.
+  * Search for the CUDOS chain in the list and tick its respective box to make it visible in the wallet.
   * Save the change and navigate to your Keplr to confirm the chain is now visible.
-  * Optionally, you can search for your Cudos wallet address in Keplr.
+  * Optionally, you can search for your CUDOS wallet address in Keplr.
 This will start with cudos1.
 * You can follow the same steps to add the testnet chain id as well.
-Navigate to the [Cudos testnet dashboard](https://dashboard.testnet.cudos.org/dashboard) instead.
+Navigate to the [CUDOS testnet dashboard](https://dashboard.testnet.cudos.org/dashboard) instead.

 > :warning: *Remember, your tokens aren't stored in your wallet; they are stored on the blockchain.
 So always keep your recovery phrase safe.
 No support agent will ever ask for it, and bad actors can deprive you of your funds if the phrase is compromised.